Doctoral StudiesThesis Submission

 - Can the defense be via video conference?

-NO (doctoral candidate): Video conference with an electronically connected doctoral candidate is impossible.
-The candidate must be present in person at the examination in Heidelberg.
-The doctoral candidate and at least one examiner have to be personally present in one room in Heidelberg
+NO (doctoral candidates): The candidate must be present in person at the examination in Heidelberg.
+The doctoral candidate and at least one examiner have to be personally present in one room in Heidelberg.

 - Can the deadlines and processing times be shortened?

-NO: Plan at least 8 weeks from the time of thesis submission to the date of the doctoral defense examination.
+NO: Plan at least 8 weeks (+ closure times) from the time of thesis submission to the date of the doctoral defense examination.
 Please see below "time restrictions".

 - Are electronic signatures allowed on the "Zusatzblatt zur Prüfungskommission"?